wizzdi/flexicore-boot-integration-demo/README.md

 We have built the library-service with the *-DskipTests* option.

-this is because there most be a database set for the tests, **you can skip this part and move to Branch 3.0.0 below**
+this is because there must be a database set for the tests, this database is dropped on every run and it is not the 'pet database'

+**you can skip this part and move to Branch 3.0.0 below**

 Setting the database and user for the test